hust-linyi/MedISeg/README.md

 ## Model Zoo

-- Since our Google space is very limited, here we only provide a part of the weight links.
+- Since our Google space is limited, here we only provide a part of the weight links.

-- In each 5-fold cross-validation, here we only release a weight with a higher performance.
+- In each cross-validation, here we only release a weight with a higher performance.

 - The full weights can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/16YAZrN1lY0JmTMkJjLUwbQ?pwd=bi33).